 The Sensing Receiver subfield is set to 1 to indicate a sensing receiver role for a sensing responder corresponding to the measurement setup ID; and is set to 0 otherwise.

+(#181) The Sensing Transmitter and the Sensing Receiver subfields cannot both be set to 0.

 The Sensing Measurement Report Requested(#183) subfield is reserved if the Sensing Receiver subfield is set to 0(#199).
 If the Sensing Receiver subfield is set to 1,(#199)